mtiengo/audioGainDistortion1/README.md

 - SoundFile - For audio file reading and writing.
 - Tkinter - For GUI development.
 - tkinterdnd2 - For drag-and-drop functionality.
-- pygame - For sound playback
+- pygame - For sound playback.